 2).Priyakant Ji temple

 Priyakant Ju Mandir, which takes the form of an elegant lotus flower, is a glamorous temple dedicated to Lord Krishna and Radha.
 Here, in the form of Kant Ju and Radharani in Priya Ji’s avatar, Lord Krishna is believed to bestow his blessing on various visitors who come to the Temple to pray.
 The framework is above the ground at an alarming height of 125 meters.
 With enormous ponds on the inside and a narrow road passing by the Temple outside, the place is encapsulated.
-In other words, excellent accessibility and a lovely view are provided by the temples in Mathura Vrindavan.
+In other words, excellent accessibility and a lovely view are provided in our Mathura Vrindavan Holi Tour.
 In the Temple’s corners, Lord Ganesh, Lord Shiva, and Lord Hanuman can also be found.

 In Vrindavan, Mathura, India, Prem Mandir is a Hindu temple.
 Jagadguru Kripalu Parishat, an international non-profit, educational, spiritual, and charitable trust, maintains it.
 The complex, dedicated to Lord Radha Krishna and Sita Ram, is on a 54-acre site on the outskirts of Vrindavan.
 The fifth Jagadguru, Kripalu Maharaj, built the temple structure.
 The principal Temple is surrounded by Shri Krishna figures and his disciples, representing significant events concerning the Lord’s life.
 Construction started in January 2001, and the opening ceremony took place between 15 February and 17 February 2012.
 On 17 February, the Temple opened to the public.
 One hundred fifty crore rupees ($23 million) was the cost.
 Shri Radha Govind (Radha Krishna) and Shri Sita Ram are the presiding gods.
 Next to Prem Mandir, which will accommodate 25,000 people at a time, a 73,000 square foot, pillar-less, dome-shaped Satsang hall is being installed.